Fusion-Data-Company/ifastrecruit/replit.md

-# iFast Broker - Enterprise Recruiting Platform
+# iFast Enterprise Collaboration Platform - Slack-Grade System

 ## Overview

-iFast Broker is a sophisticated enterprise recruiting platform that combines AI voice agents with automated candidate pipeline management.
-The application is built exclusively around ElevenLabs agent integration (agent_0601k4t9d82qe5ybsgkngct0zzkm) as the single source of truth for all recruiting data.
+iFast is an ultra-elite enterprise collaboration platform comparable to Slack in functionality and architecture.
+Originally a recruiting platform, it has been completely transformed into a comprehensive enterprise communication and workflow automation system with multi-tenant architecture, real-time messaging, and advanced collaboration features.

-The platform is designed as a single-user enterprise solution with real-time capabilities, featuring a modern glassmorphic UI with cyberpunk-inspired design elements.
-It provides comprehensive candidate management and interview tracking, with all data sourced directly from ElevenLabs conversations and automated processing.
+The platform features a modern glassmorphic UI with cyberpunk-inspired design elements, providing enterprise-grade communication, workflow automation, and team collaboration capabilities that rival industry leaders like Slack, Microsoft Teams, and Discord.

 ## User Preferences